 People want their beer to be real.
 So if your brand says you’re all about local drinking culture, you better mean it.
-Particularly when your audience are super-sharp Hong Kongers able to spot a fake from miles away.
+Particularly when your audience are super-sharp Hong Kongers able to spot a fake a mile away.

 Take the name: HK Yau.
 Nothing says “foreign import” to drinkers in Hong Kong than the letters HK.